UiL-OTS-labs/jspsych-uil-template-docs/README.md

 # jspsych-uil-template-docs
-A collection of generic background information on UiL OTS 'templates' (or 'boilerplates', preference for templates here) for [jsPsych](https://www.jspsych.org) experiments (mostly linguistic experimental paradigms) and some additional tools that can be reused.
+A collection of generic background information on UiL OTS 'templates' (or 'boilerplates') for [jsPsych](https://www.jspsych.org) experiments (mostly linguistic experimental paradigms) and some additional tools that can be reused.
 Ideally, any new template links to this overview in its README.md, so that we can keep core documentation in one place.

 # Background and Rationale
 This is a first start to provide a broader scope to using some in-house developed templates for (time critical reaction time) paradigms and tools needed to make your own online experiment using [jsPsych](https://www.jspsych.org/).
 The current goals with this repository are: